Breno-Corsi/PassGen/README.md

 # PassGen
- Password generator with customizable password settings, local storage and cryptography.
+ PassGen is an open source __password generator__ with customizable password settings, local storage and cryptography.